jim pattiz filming at acadia national park

 Jordan Pond House

 The popovers at Jordan Pond House are famous for a reason.
-Fresh-baked, served with butter and jam, eaten on the lawn overlooking Jordan Pond with the Bubbles in the background.
+Fresh-baked, served with butter and jam, eaten on the lawn overlooking Jordan Pond with the Bubbles reflected in the still water.
 It’s touristy and I don’t care.
 It’s one of my favorite traditions in any national park.
+The popovers themselves are light, airy, and about the size of a softball.
+Order two per person minimum.

 What Doesn’t Live Up to the Hype